ouspg/libfuzzerfication/README.md

 # Motivation
 There have been lots of vulnerabilities in popular libraries that should have been (theoretically) easy to test.
 We want to offer easy way to fuzz-test these libraries and increase awareness about the situation.
 We also want this to be available to everyone.

-Currently our top targets are:
-* libxslt
-* speex
-* libflac
-* gstreamer

 Google cloud is going to be used for scale.